MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/rooms/proximity-join.md

   - Microsoft Teams
 ms.localizationpriority: medium
 search.appverid: MET150
-description: Learn how to use Proximity Join to nudge your meeting room into Microsoft Teams Rooms for an optimum meeting room experience.
+description: Learn how to use the Proximity Join feature using Bluetooth and Ultrasound connnectivity to nudge a Microsoft Teams Room console into a meeting you are having for an optimum meeting room experience.
 f1keywords: NOCSH
 ---